Introduction

 Calculating your score is a straightforward process, but the way you frame the question and the scale you choose can impact the data you receive.
 Most businesses use a Likert scale, which typically ranges from 1 to 5 or 1 to 10.
 In a 5-point scale, the options usually look like this:

-To find your CSAT percentage, you focus specifically on the "positive" responses—those who marked themselves as "Satisfied" or "Very Satisfied."
+To find your CSAT percentage, you focus specifically on Top-box scoring—the methodology where you only count the most positive responses.
+For a 5-point scale, this means focusing on "Satisfied" and "Very Satisfied" (the top two boxes).
 The formula is the number of satisfied customers divided by the total number of survey responses, then multiplied by 100.
 For example, if you received 100 responses and 80 of them were positive, your CSAT score would be 80%.

 A high CSAT score is a leading indicator of customer health, but it is the qualitative feedback hidden within the "Dissatisfied" scores that often provides the roadmap for your next big product or service improvement.